Package Btrait

 trait = S.traits,

-trait.class = S.traits.lab$trait,
+trait_class = S.traits.lab$trait,

-trait.score = S.traits.lab$score)
+trait_score = S.traits.lab$score)

 knitr::kable(cwm2, row.names=FALSE)